 - Letter of interest stating reasons for wanting to be an intern at the ALPLM, including:

-- How the internship relates to career plans
+- How the internship relates to your career plans

-- What he/she believes they can contribute to the Museum and/or Library
+- What you believe you can contribute to the Museum and/or Library

 - Specific information including: dates available to work; number of hours per week; number and days available to work